raspibolt/raspibolt/static-channel-backup.md

   $ sudo journalctl -f -u thumbdrive-scb-backup.service
   ```

-* Open a second SSH session (we'll usse $2 to indicate inputs in this second session).
-Exit the session.
+* Start your SSH program (eg. PuTTY) a second time and log in as “admin”.
+Commands for the second session start with the prompt $2.
+* Simulate a `channel.backup` file change and then exit the session.

   ```sh
   $2 sudo touch /data/lnd-backup/channel.backup